socketry/falcon/context/getting-started.md

 run Protocol::Rack::Adapter.new(App)
 ~~~

-Running `falcon serve` loads `config/serve.rb` as protocol middleware, while the adapter translates requests and responses for the existing Rack application.
+Running `falcon serve` loads `config/serve.rb` as protocol HTTP middleware, while the adapter translates requests and responses for the existing Rack application.
 This replaces the older `falcon serve --config app.rb` convention without requiring changes to `App` itself.

 ## Running a Local Server